ZoneMinder/zoneminder/README.md

 You choose the config file based on the desired distro (e.g. el6, el7, f20, f21) and basearch (e.g. x86, x86_64, arhmhfp).
 Notice that, when specifying the Mock config as a commandline parameter, you should leave off the ".cfg" filename extension.

 ##### Installation
 Once the build completes, you will be presented with a folder containing the RPM's that were built.
-Copy the newly built ZoneMinder RPM to the desired system, enable zmrepo, and then install the rpm by issuing the appropriate yum install command.
+Copy the newly built ZoneMinder RPM to the desired system, enable zmrepo per the instruction on the [Zmrepo](http://zmrepo.zoneminder.com/) website, and then install the rpm by issuing the appropriate yum install command.
+Finish the installation by following the zoneminder setup instructions in the distro specific readme file, named README.{distroname}, which will be installed into the /usr/share/doc/zoneminder* folder.

 Finally, you may want to consider editing the zmrepo repo file under /etc/yum.repos.d and placing an “exclude=zoneminder*” line into the config file.
 This will prevent your system from overwriting your manually built RPM with the ZoneMinder RPM found in the repo.